© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval wayside cross 320m south west of Higher Trevivian is a scheduled monument protected by Historic England under reference 1008163.
 View the official record →

-The wayside cross 320m south west of Higher Trevivian is a medieval monument located in Cornwall, England.
+Medieval wayside cross 320m south west of Higher Trevivian is a stone cross monument of medieval date located in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008163.

 Medieval wayside cross 320m south west of Higher Trevivian is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008163.